 What if I don’t connect well with the psychologist?

-Alternatively, Simone is on hand to assist you throughout your time with Wise Institute.
-Simone would happily talk with you to understand you experience and assist in transitioning you to another psychologist.
+Alternatively, Sasha is on hand to assist you throughout your time with Wise Institute.
+Sasha would happily talk with you to understand you experience and assist in transitioning you to another psychologist.
 Feel free to contact Simone by phone 9906 5198or email email@example.com.

 Referrals and Pricing

 Do I need a referral for a psychology appointment?

 You do not need a referral to consult with a psychologist, unless you wish to claim Medicare rebates.
 If you would like to claim with Medicare, you will need to see your GP to assess your eligibility for a Mental Health Care Plan.